What is Castor Oil?

 2. Nourishing and strengthening the scalp

-The oil is packed with essential fatty acids, vitamin E, and antioxidants, which may help nourish hair follicles and improve scalp health.
+The oil is rich in essential fatty acids, vitamin E, and antioxidants, which may help nourish hair follicles and enhance scalp health.
 This contributes to hair that feels stronger and appears more resilient.
 Castor oil also functions as an occlusive, sealing in moisture and preventing dryness.

 3. Growth of hair

-One of the most important benefits of castor oil is it promotes hair growth.
+One of the most important benefits of castor oil is that it promotes hair growth.
 Since castor oil is loaded with vitamin E and fatty acids, it tends to strengthen the roots of hair follicles.
-This also increases the blood circulation needed for hair growth and also regulates the hair growth cycle.
-Additionally, it acts as a barrier to pollutants.
+This also increases the blood circulation needed for hair growth, which may improve scalp circulation and strengthen roots, creating a healthier environment for growth.

 4. Helps get rid of Dandruff